Educational Leadership in the Digital Age

 Professional development in its traditional form can neglect to honor the strengths, needs, passions, and goals of today’s educators.
 Building upon tenets of adult learning theory and the strategies that help social learners be successful, schools can design, organize, and implement innovative professional learning opportunities for teachers and staff.
 No longer do teachers have to be subjected to "sit and get" faculty meetings or one-size-fits-all professional development.
 By harnessing the power of social media and other digital tools, administrators can plan anytime, anywhere access to information, tutorials, collaboration sessions, and practical applications that teachers can use to grow professionally.
 Let’s rethink traditional development structures and examine how unconference models, flipped faculty meetings, the inclusion of digital tools, and teacher-led learning can support educators’ professional growth.

-G Suite for Educational Leaders
+Google Workspace for Educational Leaders

 The Power of Professional Learning Networks